Text original

 Evaluation

-- Ordinary period, which takes place in an integrated way in the training process and during the teaching period.
+- Ordinary period, which takes place as part of the training process and during the school period.

-- Complementary assessment period, in which the student can be assessed again for the tasks, activities or tests that he has not passed satisfactorily within the framework of the first period.
+- Complementary evaluation period, in which the student can be evaluated again for the tasks, activities or tests that he or she did not pass satisfactorily within the framework of the first period.

 Continuous evaluation of the activities carried out by the student through:

-Important: to be able to average with the other exam you must obtain a minimum rating of 4/10.
-If you get less than 4/10 you have to go to recovery of this part. - Second partial: 22.5% (recoverable)
+Important: To be able to average with the other exam, you must obtain a minimum grade of 4/10.
+If you obtain less than 4/10, you must retake this part. - Second part: 22.5% (recoverable)

-Important: to be able to average with the other exam you must obtain a minimum grade of 4/10.
-If less than 4/10 is obtained, this part must be recovered.
+Important: To be able to average with the other exam, a minimum grade of 4/10 must be obtained.
+If you obtain less than 4/10, you must retake this part.
 The average between the two partials must be 5 or higher to be able to average with the other activities.

-- Active participation in classes, seminars, and in assignments and cases: 5% (non-refundable)
+- Active participation in classes, seminars, and in assignments and cases: 5% (non-recoverable)

 Recovery period

-- The student who does not pass some of the activities considered recoverable can recover them during this period, as long as the total of unpassed parts of the subject does not account for 50% of the final grade.
+- Students who do not pass some of the activities considered retakeable may retake them during this period, as long as the total number of parts of the subject not passed does not represent 50% of the final grade.

 Methodology

-- This subject includes theoretical sessions, seminars and/or tasks at the end of each block.
+- This subject includes theoretical sessions, seminars and/or assignments at the end of each block.

 - Practical cases and tasks are presented that students must work on autonomously and independently or in small groups.